 By involving the government and other relevant bodies, the Council can monitor and negotiate fair rates with carriers and freight forwarders.

 4. International Cooperation

-By attending and participating in a numerous international shippers’ conferences and forums, the Council can better understand the needs of its groups and best represent their needs to the government.
+By participating in a numerous international shippers’ forums, the Council can better represent the needs of its members.

-These events, which cover significant industrial developments and issues throughout the world, often end in a joint declaration between attendees who share a common goal, be it fairer rates or greener credentials.
+These events, which cover significant industrial developments and issues throughout the world, often end in a joint declaration between attendees, be it fairer rates or greener credentials.